Thank you for your support! To make your contribution, click HERE.

 “Now may God give you of the dew of heaven, and of the fatness of the earth, and an abundance of grain and new wine; may peoples serve you, and nations bow down to you; be master of your brothers, and may your mother’s sons bow down to you.
 Cursed be those who curse you, and blessed be those who bless you” (Gen 27:28-29).

-“May God Almighty bless you and make you fruitful and multiply you, so that you may become a multitude of peoples.
+“May God Almighty bless you and make you fruitful and multiply you, so that you may become a multitude of people.
 May He also give you the blessing of Abraham, to you and to your descendants with you, so that you may possess the land where you live as a stranger, which God gave to Abraham” (Gen 28:3-4).

 As Jacob, now a fugitive from Esau’s anger, slept on a stone and dreamed of a stairway to heaven, God reaffirmed this Abrahamic blessing he already received from his father: